The sundial is aligned North using a magnetic compass. Click on picture to get the card pattern.

 o sliderule2.pdf (PDF format)

-MS Word format
+Word format, PDF format

 I got my inspiration from this picture found on Chris Gilling's slide rule